Karel Schwarzenberg: Israel

-Schwarzenberg expressed support for Israel's right to defend itself during the Gaza–Israel conflict.
+In 2008, Schwarzenberg expressed support for Israel's right to defend itself during the Gaza–Israel conflict.

 Titles, names and awards

 Titles and names

-A member of the high nobility of Bohemia, his full name is Karl Johannes Nepomuk Josef Norbert Friedrich Antonius Wratislaw Mena Fürst zu Schwarzenberg in German and Karel Jan Nepomucký Josef Norbert Bedřich Antonín Vratislav Menas kníže ze Schwarzenberga in Czech.
-He is generally known as Karl zu Schwarzenberg in German and uses the Czech form of his first name, Karel, in Czech.
+A member of the high nobility of Bohemia, his full name was Karl Johannes Nepomuk Josef Norbert Friedrich Antonius Wratislaw Mena Fürst zu Schwarzenberg in German and Karel Jan Nepomuk Josef Norbert Bedřich Antonín Vratislav Menas kníže ze Schwarzenberga in Czech.
+He was generally known as Karl zu Schwarzenberg in German and used the Czech form of his first name, Karel, in Czech.

-Karel Schwarzenberg is the current 12th Prince of Schwarzenberg, through his adoption by Heinrich Schwarzenberg, the brother of Joseph Schwarzenberg, the 11th Prince and last male member of the major Schwarzenberg line (First Majorat).
+Karel Schwarzenberg was the 12th Prince of Schwarzenberg, through his adoption by Heinrich Schwarzenberg, the brother of Joseph Schwarzenberg, the 11th Prince and last male member of the major Schwarzenberg line (First Majorat).
 Although Heinrich died before his brother Joseph III (the 11th Prince), the adoption allowed Karel Schwarzenberg to succeed to the major Schwarzenberg line.
-Thus, in his person the minor line (Second Majorat), of which he is part by origin, has been united with the major line.
+Thus, in his person the minor line (Second Majorat), of which he was part by origin, has been united with the major line.

 In the Czech Republic, using of noble predicates is prohibited by law No. 61/1918 Sb.
-In Austria, noble predicates have been illegal since 1918 (i.e. nearly 20 years before his birth).
-If Schwarzenberg were to use his titles, his name and style would be:
+In Austria, noble predicates have been illegal since 1919 (i.e. nearly 20 years before his birth).
+If Schwarzenberg had used his titles, his name and style would have been: